-Our ordinary shares and public Warrants are not listed in the United Kingdom.
+Our ordinary shares and public warrants are not listed in the United Kingdom.
 As a result, we are not, and will not be, subject to the reporting and other requirements of companies listed on a securities exchange in the United Kingdom.
 Accordingly, there may be less publicly available information concerning our company than there would be if we were a public company listed in the United Kingdom, notwithstanding our reporting under the SEC rules.

-An active and liquid market for the ADSs and/or public Warrants may fail to develop, which could harm the market price of the ADSs and/or Warrants, and an investor may not be able to resell their ADSs and/or Warrants at or above the acquisition price.
+An active and liquid market for the ADSs and/or public warrants may fail to continue, which could harm the market price of the ADSs and/or Warrants, and an investor may not be able to resell their ADSs and/or warrants at or above the acquisition price.

-An active public trading market for the ADSs and public Warrants on the United States securities markets may not develop or be sustained.
-In the absence of an active trading market for the ADSs and/or Warrants, investors may not be able to sell their ADSs and Warrants at or above the price they paid for their securities or at the time when they would like to sell.
+An active public trading market for the ADSs and public warrants on the United States securities markets may not continue or be sustained.
+In the absence of an active trading market for the ADSs and/or warrants, investors may not be able to sell their ADSs and warrants at or above the price they paid for their securities or at the time when they would like to sell.

-The market price of the ADSs and public Warrants may be volatile and investors could lose all or part of their investment.
+The market price of the ADSs and public warrants is volatile and investors could lose all or part of their investment.

 The price of the securities of publicly traded emerging pharmaceutical and drug discovery and development companies has been highly volatile and is likely to remain highly volatile in the future.
-As a result of this volatility, investors may not be able to sell their ADSs and Warrants at or above the purchase price or when they want to sell their securities.
+As a result of this volatility, investors may not be able to sell their ADSs and warrants at or above the purchase price or when they want to sell their securities.
 The market price of the ADSs and Warrants may fluctuate significantly due to a variety of factors, including the following:

-- positive or negative results of testing and clinical trials by us, strategic partners or competitors; - delays in entering into strategic relationships with respect to development or commercialization of our investigational GD-T cell therapy or any future therapeutic candidates; - entry into strategic relationships on terms that are not deemed to be favorable to us; - technological innovations or commercial therapeutic introductions by competitors; - changes in government regulations and healthcare payment systems; - developments concerning proprietary rights, including patent and litigation matters; - public concern relating to the commercial value or safety of any of our investigational GD-T cell therapy or any future therapeutic candidates; - negative publicity or public perception of the use of GD-T cells as a treatment therapy; - financing or other corporate transactions; - publication of research reports or comments by securities or industry analysts; - the trading volume of the ADSs and Warrants on Nasdag; - sales of our ordinary shares, including through deposit of additional ordinary shares with the depositary for the ADSs, by us, members of our senior management and directors or our shareholders or the anticipation that such sales may occur in the future; - general market conditions in the pharmaceutical industry or in the economy as a whole; - general economic, political, and market conditions and overall market volatility in the United States or the UK as a result of the COVID-19 pandemic or other pandemics or similar events; and - other events and factors, many of which are beyond our control.
+- positive or negative results of testing and clinical trials by us, strategic partners or competitors; - delays in entering into strategic relationships with respect to development or commercialization of our investigational GD-T cell therapy or any future therapeutic candidates; - entry into strategic relationships on terms that are not deemed to be favorable to us; - technological innovations or commercial therapeutic introductions by competitors; - changes in government regulations and healthcare payment systems; - developments concerning proprietary rights, including patent and litigation matters; - public concern relating to the commercial value or safety of any of our investigational GD-T cell therapy or any future therapeutic candidates; - negative publicity or public perception of the use of GD-T cells as a treatment therapy; - financing or other corporate transactions; - publication of research reports or comments by securities or industry analysts; - the trading volume of the ADSs and warrants on the OTC Markets; - sales of our ordinary shares, including through deposit of additional ordinary shares with the depositary for the ADSs, by us, members of our senior management and directors or our shareholders or the anticipation that such sales may occur in the future; - general market conditions in the pharmaceutical industry or in the economy as a whole; - general economic, political, and market conditions and overall market volatility in the United States or the UK; and - other events and factors, many of which are beyond our control.